apiks/ZeroTsu/README.md

 * RemindMe feature where it either messages you or pings you with a message you've set after a period of time you've set

+* Optional Waifu system where you can add names to a list, and each user can roll for a name only once.
+Users can trade them.

 <br/>

 How to install: